Persian language in the Indian subcontinent: Kashmir

 Kashmir was another region impacted heavily by Persian.
 Though it had long been a centre of Sanskrit literature, the language was in decline from the 13th century, due to internal social factors.
 Persian was introduced to the region in the 14th century, spreading through the Islamisation of Kashmir by early Sufi saints such as Mir Sayyid Ali Hamadani.
 The emergence of the native Shah Mir dynasty shortly after saw Persian become the official language of administration.
 Some of its members, chiefly Zain-ul-Abidin, patronised various kinds of literature.

 Persian enjoyed a superior position in the valley as prestige language from its early days.
 It retained its political and literary status for the next 500 years under the Mughals, Afghans, and Sikhs.
 Poetry, histories and biographies were among some of the works produced over these years, and many Kashmiris received an education in Persian for careers as accountants and scribes in government.
-Iranians often migrated to Kashmir, and the region was known in the Persianate world as Iran-e-saghir, or "Little Iran".
+Persians often migrated to Kashmir, and the region was known in the Persianate world as Iran-e-saghir/ایران صغیر, means "Little Iran".

 The historical prevalence of Persian in the region is illustrated by the case of the Kashmiri Pandits, who adopted Persian in place of their ancestral language Sanskrit, in order to make Hindu teachings more accessible to the population.
 They translated texts such as the Ramayana and Shivapurana, even composing hymns in praise of Shiva through the medium of ghazal.
 Some of the earliest Persian literature of the region in fact constituted such translations of Sanskrit works; under the Shah Mirs the monumental Sanskrit history of Kashmir Rajatarangini was translated into Bahr al-asmar, and the efforts of the Pandits added Hindu astronomical and medical treatises to the literature.

 The advent of the Dogra dynasty (under British suzerainty) in 1849 led to the decline of Persian in Kashmir.
 Although they inherited and used a Persian administrative system, social changes brought by them led to Urdu being instituted as the language of administration in 1889.